 • What is the hourly or daily volume?

 • How much time is required to complete each unit of work?

 Make sure the managers do not try to explain the "process" (the first thing that happens...etc.) of how the work is being done, just the quantities.
 Collect the data from each manager.
 Then ask them to actually gather the hard data from each department or work unit supervisor.
 The exercise is completed when the two sets of data are compared.
 The variance involved may illuminate a pot of gold!

 Ironically, successful family businesses are coping with the demands of the future not with new or more sophisticated theories of management - but by getting back to the basics!

 They are returning to those ingredients that made the business successful in the first place; QUALITY, SERVICE and EFFICIENCY.
 All three can be achieved simultaneously only by establishing performance standards and using performance metrics to ensure the standards are being met.

-If you are a family business want to significantly increase the growth and profits - we can help.
+If you are a family business and want to significantly increase growth and profits - we can help.

 Use our ASK THE EXPERT form to start the process towards realizing the true potential of your family's business.